 Georgia Tech undergraduates can complete some graduate-level coursework and retroactively count it toward a graduate degree.
 If you have questions about your situation, go directly to the Registrar and Financial Aid Office.
-The policies below are taken from the Georgia Tech Catalog and available here.
+The policies below are taken from the Georgia Tech Catalog.

 Georgia Tech information about BS/MS programs.

 Students must apply and be accepted to the MS-GMC and MS-ALIS during the regular application cycle.
 Credits can be counted retroactively after acceptance to the program.
 Application fees are waived for Georgia Tech students.

-MAJORS (Modern Languages or Literature, Media, and Communication)
+If you are majoring in Modern Languages or Literature, Media, and Communication Majors

 Double-count 6 credit hours for both degrees ("Graduate Course Option")

 Students completing both a bachelor’s and master’s in the same discipline at Georgia Tech may use up to six credit hours of graduate-level coursework in the major discipline for both degrees.
 Recognizing that some master’s degree programs do not have a unique undergraduate counterpart program and that some master’s programs are offered by several schools, the term “discipline” in the prior sentence will be broadly interpreted in such cases.
 To qualify for this option, students must complete the undergraduate degree with a cumulative GPA of 3.5 or higher and complete the master’s degree within a two-year period from the award date of the bachelor’s degree.